The information below is a quick Q&A to provide you with answers to basic questions about Ju-Shin.

 Where do the Ju-Shin movements come from?

 Ju-Shin movements/exercises come from the basic extremity and body movements of traditional jujitsu.
-The movements include the martial arts skills of deflection, joint movement & rotation, footwork and using an opponent’s ki.
+The movements include the aikido-like skills of deflection, joint movement & rotation, footwork and using an opponent’s ki.
 It generally excludes most karate strikes, hits, & kicks as well as most judo throws.

 What is Ju-Shin International?